Analysis | How Sri Lanka Landed in a Crisis and What It Means: QuickTake

 4. How has the government responded?

 After months of refusing to resign, the president fled the country with his wife on July 13.
 Prime Minister Ranil Wickremesinghe, in his capacity as acting president, imposed a state of emergency after protesters stormed some government buildings.
-Rajapaksa tendered his resignation the next day in Singapore, according to people with knowledge of the matter.
-Wickremesinghe, who only became prime minister in May after Rajapaksa’s brother Mahinda resigned, had offered days earlier to resign himself.
-Wickremesinghe said that parliament will choose a new president shortly.
-In May Rajapaksa had declared a public emergency for the second time in two months, giving him sweeping powers to suspend laws, detain people and seize property.
-A nationwide curfew was imposed and local media reported the army was called out in Colombo as some protests turned violent.
+Rajapaksa tendered his resignation the next day in Singapore, and lawmakers voted Wickremesinghe in as president a week later.
+However, he’s also deeply unpopular among the protesters.
+The emergency rule gives the army and police powers to detain and arrest people.
+The new president has blamed “fascist” elements for escalating tensions.

 5. Is there any chance of a bailout?